-To reinstall the system board and shuttle, complete the following steps.
+To install the replacement system board and shuttle, complete the following steps:

 - 1. Align the openings in the sides of the shuttle with the protrusions in the sides of the server, and lower the shuttle into the server; then, slide the shuttle toward the front of the server until it clicks into place.
 Make sure that the shuttle locking latch holds the shuttle securely in place. - 2.
-Slide the power backplane toward the system board until the connectors mate (see "Installing the power backplane" on page 127). - 3.
-Install the power supplies (see "Installing a hot-swap power supply" on page 119). - 4.
-Reconnect to the system board the cables that you disconnected in step 6 of "Removing the system board and shuttle" on page 140. - 5.
-Install the VRM and each microprocessor with its matching heat sink (see "Installing a microprocessor" on page 135). - 6.
+Slide the power backplane toward the system board until the connectors mate (see "Installing the power backplane" on page 135). - 3.
+Install the power supplies (see "Installing a hot-swap power supply" on page - 4.
+Connect the cables to the system board that you disconnected in step 7 of "Removing the system board and shuttle" on page 145. - 5.
+Install each microprocessor with its heat sink (see "Installing a microprocessor" on page 140). - 6.
 Install the DIMMs (see "Installing a memory module" on page 114). - 7.
 Install the air baffles. - 8.
 Install the riser-card assembly and all adapters. - 9.
 Install the fan-bracket assembly. - 10.
-Install the cover (see "Installing the cover" on page 91). - 11.
+Install the server cover (see Installing the cover). - 11.
 Slide the server into the rack. - 12.
-Reconnect the external cables; then, reconnect the power cords and turn on the peripheral devices and the server.
+Connect the cables and power cords. - 13.
+Turn on all attached devices and the server.